Before you can submit your thesis, it must be prepared in accordance with the following guidelines.

 The title on the thesis you submit for examination must be identical to the title you registered with the University.
-Please contact the Graduate Research Centre to confirm the titles are the same before submitting your thesis for examination.
+Please contact the Office for Researcher Training, Quality and Integrity to confirm the titles are the same before submitting your thesis for examination.

 The thesis title in your citation and the graduation book will be exactly the same as the title on the thesis you submit for examination.

 If you want to change the title past candidature approval you must declare the new title and the reasons for the change on the Release of Thesis form when you submit your thesis for examination.

 Your thesis must contain a 300 word abstract summarising the following:

 - context and purpose of the research project